 Dietary sources: bananas, oranges, milk, bran, kiwi fruit, Lima beans and lentils.

-SILICA is a trace mineral that helps strengthen your body’s connective tissues — muscles, tendons, hair, ligaments, nails, cartilage and bone — a deficiency could cause the skin to loose its elasticity, leading to premature ageing and a slower healing of skin wounds.
+A trace mineral that helps strengthen your body’s connective tissues — muscles, tendons, hair, ligaments, nails, cartilage and bone — a deficiency could cause the skin to loose its elasticity, leading to premature ageing and a slower healing of skin wounds.

 Dietary sources: leeks, beans, chick peas, strawberries, cucumber, mango, celery, rhubarb.